 The winds bring high rainfall – just over two metres in this part of the island.
 Southerly gales are frequent, carrying cold air from the Southern Ocean.

 But most of the bad weather arrives in the winter months.
 During the summer there are long spells of sunny, mild (and sometimes hot) days.
 You need to be prepared for every kind of weather – it’s part of the special appeal of the region, with changing light, dramatic cloudscapes, brilliant sunshine, moody mists on the water, showers obscuring the mountain summits and days that are still, calm, cloudless and warm.

-Also part of the appeal of the place as a kayaking destination is its complex geographical landscape.
+Part of the appeal of the place as a kayaking destination is its complex geographical landscape.
 There’s a profusion of inlets, points, islands, beaches and bays, so there’s always somewhere that’s sheltered from the breeze and comfortable to camp.